Working Capital Calculator

 Quick Answer

-Working capital is the difference between a business's current assets (cash, receivables, inventory) and current liabilities (payables, short-term debt).
-It measures your company's short-term financial health and its ability to cover upcoming obligations.
+Working capital is the exact mathematical difference between a business's current assets (cash, receivables, inventory) and current liabilities (payables, short-term debt).
+It measures your company's short-term financial health and its fundamental ability to cover upcoming obligations without going into crisis mode.

 Key Takeaways

-• Working Capital = Current Assets − Current Liabilities.
+• Working Capital Formula: Current Assets − Current Liabilities.

-• Current Ratio = Current Assets / Current Liabilities.
-A ratio between 1.5 and 3.0 is generally considered healthy.
+• Current Ratio: Current Assets / Current Liabilities.
+A ratio between 1.5 and 3.0 is generally considered highly robust and healthy.

-• Quick Ratio excludes inventory, providing a stricter measure of immediate liquidity.
+• Quick Ratio: Excludes inventory from the calculation, providing a much stricter, more conservative measure of immediate liquidity.

-• ✓ Positive working capital is essential for day-to-day operations and business survival.
+• ✓ Positive working capital is absolutely essential for day-to-day operations and survival.
+You can be profitable on paper but still go bankrupt if you run out of working capital.

 Working Capital: The Measure of Day-to-Day Financial Health